How to Trim Your Pet Rat's Nails

 Are your pet rat’s nails too sharp?
 If your pet rat is leaving long scratch marks on your hands and arms, frequent nail trimming may be of benefit to you.
 Technically, clipping your pet rat’s nails is not necessary unless they are hindering its movement; if your rat’s nails are getting stuck as they romp around their cage or causing cuts and scabs on their skin during normal grooming, trimming their nails is a must.
 However, most rat owners trim their rat’s nails for their own comfort and the protection of their own skin.

-Trimming your pet rat’s nails can seem like a daunting task - when I first tried to clip my rat’s nails, I was so nervous that I almost gave up!
+Trimming your pet rat’s nails can seem like a daunting task—when I first tried to clip my rat’s nails, I was so nervous that I almost gave up!
 Rat nails are small, and it is difficult to spot where the quick is.
 The quick is a red vein that extends from the base of your rat’s nail to around halfway down the nail itself.
-Dogs, cats, rodents and other animals all have this small vein in their nails.
-Cutting into the quick causes the nail to bleed excessively, and can be traumatizing to both you and your pet.
+Dogs, cats, rodents, and other animals all have this small vein in their nails.
+Cutting into the quick causes the nail to bleed excessively, and this can be traumatizing to both you and your pet.

 Did You Know?

 Did you know that corn starch and flour are great natural alternatives to styptic powder?
 If you cut into your rat's quick and don't have styptic powder on hand, apply flour or corn starch to the wound to stop the bleeding.

 How To Safely Trim Your Pet Rat’s Nails